JoseCanova/JoseCanova/README.md

 - 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

+StepZen..yeah isnt a bad idea.
+Mainly
+Its good ..if does not have any service
+Better we can fit bellow.

 mapping 1200 tables and counting.

 Its important also to be used the best yech